openethereum/openethereum.github.io/Development-Overview.md

+# Development Overview

 ### Smart Contracts

 Parity Ethereum supports state-orientated programming of [Smart Contracts](Smart-Contract.mds) with the Solidity programming language for the Ethereum blockchain.
 The wallet contains an integrated Solidity development environment allowing you to write, compile, and deploy contracts.

 ### ERC-20 Tokens